THE WISDOM OF KNOWING YOU DON’T KNOW

 How Tarot Found Me

-Knowing that I don’t know—and that I could use help seeing clearly—has been at the center of my relationship with Tarot.
+Knowing that I don’t know—and that I could use help seeing clearly—has always been at the center of my relationship with Tarot.
 Here is how Tarot found me.

-But right before graduate school, I walked into that bookstore and found something that spoke to a different register in me—a register that was not satisfied by arguments alone.
-There on the shelf, Tarot’s images stood beside my beloved philosophers like a strange, vibrant cousin: not making claims in syllogisms, but speaking in symbols, scenes, and archetypal pressures.
+But before graduate school, I walked into that bookstore and found something that spoke to a different register—one not satisfied by arguments alone.
+Tarot’s images weren’t making claims in syllogisms; they were speaking in symbols, scenes, and archetypal pressures.
+I left with a Rider-Waite-Smith deck and a couple of books.

-Unitarian Universalism has its own way of relating to sources of wisdom.
+Unitarian Universalism has its own way of relating to wisdom.
 In my tradition, wisdom is not something you swallow whole.
-It is something you test.
-You engage it, interrogate it, see how it behaves over time, see what it brings out in you, and keep what proves true and life-giving.
+You test it.
+You engage it, interrogate it, and watch what it brings out in you over time—keeping what proves true and life-giving.
+That is also my stance toward Tarot.

 If you walk away from this book unconvinced, skeptical, or indifferent: good.
 Think for yourself.
 Find your own way up the mountain.